-Applicants to the composition program must submit all Vanderbilt application materials as well as a Blair DecisionDesk application.
-Applicants must include three original scores and accompanying recordings to fulfill the prescreening requirement of the Blair application.
+Applicants to the composition program must submit all Vanderbilt application materials as well as a Blair Acceptd application.
+Applicants must include three original scores and accompanying recordings, as well as a brief video performing one selection on their primary instrument, to fulfill the prescreening requirement of the Blair application.

 All Bachelor of Music degree candidates complete a standard core of requirements designed to ensure an intense, yet broadly-based understanding of the discipline of music.
-Students take coursework in music theory, musicianship and keyboard harmony, music literature/history, and conducting while participating in ensembles, chamber music and individual performance instruction.
+Students take coursework in music theory, musicianship and keyboard harmony, musicology/ethnomusicology, and conducting, while participating in ensembles, chamber music and individual performance instruction.
 In addition, all music students complete a varied liberal arts core of coursework.

 The Blair building incorporates innovative developments in acoustical design and engineering.
 It contains teaching studios, classrooms, practice rooms, library, administrative offices, a large electronic piano lab, instrumental and choral rehearsal halls, the 272-seat Steve and Judy Turner Recital Hall, and the 609-seat Ingram Hall which includes full staging capability with orchestra pit, orchestra shell, full lighting/sound systems, and opera scene shop.

 The Anne Potter Wilson Music Library is a division of the Jean and Alexander Heard Library system.
-It is a central gathering place with plentiful spaces for study and contemplation, where researchers collaborate with the music library staff to discuss methods of accessing resources and information in the field of music.
-The current collections contain over 95,000 items, including scores, recordings, videos, books, journals and numerous online resources.
+It is a central gathering place with plentiful spaces for study and contemplation, where researchers and the music library staff collaboratively work to access resources and information in the field of music.
+The current collections contain more than 110,000 books, scores, sound and video recordings, and subscriptions to journals and online music databases.